Curriculum and Degree Requirements

 This course is part of the Tauber Institute.
 Designed as a series of modules that present various aspects of global operations, this class is taught by a Tauber co-director and 12 College of Engineering and Ross faculty members.
 Topics range from such traditional operations issues as lean manufacturing and design for manufacturability, to such less-mainstream topics as ethical, legal, and environmental considerations in operations.
 Emphasis has been placed on engaging all Tauber students, from all participating programs and levels of experience, and drawing on their diversity to fuel discussion.

-(Special) Topics in Supply Chain Management - OMS 735
+Integrated Supply Chain Management Simulation - TO 735

 This course covers a wide range of topics of current interest in supply chain management.
 Each of six class units (two class meetings each) will focus on a particular industry, a particular issue in the industry, and a region that the industry/issue nexus highlights.
 Students explore supply chain challenges unique to an industry vertical, and focus on specific topical issues in that vertical, rooted in the context of a specific region of the world.
 Thus students learn how supply chain challenges are affected by industry vertical, topical issues, and geography.
 Class will be conducted as a seminar, with student groups preparing case studies, presenting to the class, and managing discussions in a portion of each class meeting.
 A required group project allows students to explore at greater depth an industry/issue/region of their own choosing.